frkatona/ObsidianSync/Tasks (Main).md

 	- Read the .txt file
 	- (before meeting, talk about the lased samples with Ben)
 ### Tomorrow
-- follow up with Taylor about trip money
+- ask Eric about something by the cafe that throws out under-carpet material for sound dampening
 - make eye appointment
 - grab lighting cables from downstairs (MIDI box, power cable, usb, whatever plugs into box
 	- replacement balanced cable for left speaker (test if it's the cable or connection)
 - consider how to make lights better